Clearcycle App

 Wireframes to Prototype

-Using insights from competitor app flows, I sketched wireframes that enabled easier UX.
+I began sketching wireframes and establishing user flows based off insights such as those from the competitor analysis which helped to enable effective UX early on.
 I refined these into mockups focused on core functionality and navigation.
-After creating a functional prototype, I tested it in class, gathering feedback on usability issues and areas for improvement.
+After creating a functional prototype, I tested it with the same survey participants, gathering feedback on usability and areas for improvement.
+(View Prototype Here)

 User Testing Rounds

-I revised the prototype based on feedback, addressing pain points and refining features for clarity and flow.
+I continued to revise the prototype based on feedback, addressing pain points and refining features for clarity and flow.
 A follow-up test confirmed that the changes resolved initial issues, making the app more user-friendly and aligned with user needs.

 Takeaways

-Being able to survey and interview students provided varied, actionable insights, that contributed to the overall effectiveness of the app.
-This approach led to a design that more accurately fit their daily needs, highlighting the value of engaging local users for a truly resonant product.
+Being able to utilize the same people from the initial survey to also test the final prototype allowed for more valuable insights that contributed to the overall effectiveness of the app.
+This approach led to a design that more accurately fit their daily needs, highlighting the value of engaging with users fully for a truly resonant product.

 An in-depth competitive analysis revealed strengths and weaknesses in existing recycling apps, allowing me to incorporate effective elements and to avoid UX flaws.
 This approach saved time overall and led to a more functional app from the start.
 It made me realize the importance of having competition to learn from.